Multimodal learning: Motivation

+Multimodal transformers

+Models such as CLIP (Contrastive Language–Image Pretraining) learn joint representations of images and text by optimizing contrastive objectives, allowing the model to match images with their corresponding textual descriptions.

 Multimodal deep Boltzmann machines

 A Boltzmann machine is a type of stochastic neural network invented by Geoffrey Hinton and Terry Sejnowski in 1985.
 Boltzmann machines can be seen as the stochastic, generative counterpart of Hopfield nets.
 They are named after the Boltzmann distribution in statistical mechanics.
 The units in Boltzmann machines are divided into two groups: visible units and hidden units.
 Each unit is like a neuron with a binary output that represents whether it is activated or not.
 General Boltzmann machines allow connection between any units.
 However, learning is impractical using general Boltzmann Machines because the computational time is exponential to the size of the machine.
 A more efficient architecture is called restricted Boltzmann machine where connection is only allowed between hidden unit and visible unit, which is described in the next section.

 Multimodal deep Boltzmann machines can process and learn from different types of information, such as images and text, simultaneously.
 This can notably be done by having a separate deep Boltzmann machine for each modality, for example one for images and one for text, joined at an additional top hidden layer.